layoutBox/FlexLayout/README.md

 - Default value: `noWrap`
 - CSS name: `flex-wrap`

+**Method:**

+* **`wrap(_: Wrap)`**
 The `wrap` property controls whether the flex container is single-lined or multi-lined, and the direction of the cross-axis, which determines the direction in which the new lines are stacked in.

+  By default the flex container fits all flex items into one line.
+Using this property we can change that.
+We can tell the container to lay out its items in single or multiple lines, and the direction the new lines are stacked in

 Reminder: the cross axis is the axis perpendicular to the main axis.
 Its direction depends on the main axis direction.

-NEW: By default the flex container fits all flex items into one line.
-Using this property we can change that.
-We can tell the container to lay out its items in single or multiple lines, and the direction the new lines are stacked in.

 |                     	| direction(.column) | direction(.row) | Description|
 |---------------------	|:------------------:|:---------------:|--------------|